-Autumn kicked in with the ELIAMEP 15th European Seminar, a dense 3-day brainstorm with key EU and global experts discussing challenges and prospects of the European Union, the new European Agenda, and the need for greater European sovereignty.
+Autumn kicked in with the ELIAMEP 15th European Seminar, a dense 3-day brainstorming session with key EU and global experts discussing challenges and prospects of the European Union, the new European Agenda, and the need for greater European sovereignty.

 “Events dear boy, events” shifted our attention to the new crises in our neighborhood.

 The Turkish incursion into Syria, and the aggressive initiatives of the Erdogan regime, directed our focus to the emerging security challenges in the Eastern Mediterranean and the Middle East.
 Articles, papers, interviews, workshops, and public interventions by ELIAMEP experts have sought to understand strategic dilemmas, to analyze implications for the broader region, for the EU-Turkey and Greco-Turkish relations, which have taken a turn to the worse.

 ELIAMEP has long established a strong footprint in the Western Balkans, steadily supporting the Balkans European accession prospect.
 We analyzed the implications of the European Council’s October decision to postpone the launch of accession negotiations for North Macedonia and Albania, in conferences (here), reports (here, here), and series of articles and interviews (here, here, here).

 Our program on migration remains a leading ELIAMEP priority, seeking to comprehend the complex dimensions of a huge challenge for Greece and Europe, through workshops, reports (here, here, here) and public comments (here, here).